joch182/joch182.github.io/_posts/2020-07-25-propagation-delay-analysis-tool-python-huawei.markdown

 ```

 As you can see the parent element is called 'kml' and not 'xml'.
 For more details about how to structure the data for Google Earth purposes, cleck [here](https://developers.google.com/kml/documentation/kml_tut "KML Tutorial")

-Since the principle is very similar to get the propagation delay analysis in both 3G and 4G, there are some minor changes to perform (mostly due to the LTE counters for propagation delay), so as you may realize both tools are very similar between each other.

 ## Use/Share/Fork/Improve it